-After being diagnosed with a fatty liver (aka NAFLD), we know we have to give up sugar and sweets, among other things.
+After being diagnosed with a fatty liver (aka NAFLD), we know we have to give up sugar and sweets.

-Milk chocolate is not recommended for those suffering of a fatty liver.
-Not only that it shows no benefits like dark chocolate does, but it can also produce extra harm to the liver.
+Milk chocolate is not recommended for those suffering from a fatty liver.
+Not only does it show no benefits like dark chocolate does, but it can also produce extra harm to the liver.

 Milk chocolate is usually high in sugar, which is one of the main things to avoid after being diagnosed.